gregpalmr/alluxio-on-emr/README.md

 # alluxio-on-emr
-Launch Alluxio Data Orchestration on EMR with Presto, Spark, Hive and JupyterLab
+Launch Alluxio Data Orchestration on EMR with Hadoop, Presto, Spark, and Hive

 ## Background